mohsen104/Task-Manager/readme.md

 ## Authentication System

 Authentication is session-based and includes routes for login (via OTP or password), updating user credentials, and logout.
+Redis is used to manage and store session data for improved performance.

 ## API Endpoints